kemalcr/kemalcr.com/guide.md

 # [Security](#security)

-Best practices for securing your Kemal application: resource limits, security headers, rate limiting, and the Defense shard for throttling and blocking malicious requests.
+Best practices for securing your Kemal application: resource limits, security headers (Helmet), rate limiting, and the Defense shard for throttling and blocking malicious requests.

 ## [Resource Limits](#resource-limits)